-2.4.1.
+2.1.4.1.
 Built-in scope types

-There are five standard scope types defined by this specification, all defined in the package javax.enterprise.context.
+There are four standard scope types defined in CDI Lite, all defined in the package jakarta.enterprise.context.

 - The container must provide an implementation of the @RequestScoped, @ApplicationScoped and @SessionScoped annotations defined in Context management for built-in scopes.
-Note that these standard scopes can be extended by third-party extensions as defined in The Context interface - The @ConversationScoped annotation represents the conversation scope defined in Conversation context lifecycle. - Finally, there is a @Dependent pseudo-scope for dependent objects, as defined in Dependent pseudo-scope.
+Note that these standard scopes can be extended by third-party extensions as defined in The Context interface - Finally, there is a @Dependent pseudo-scope for dependent objects, as defined in Dependent pseudo-scope.

-If an interceptor or decorator has any scope other than @Dependent, non-portable behavior results.
+If an interceptor has any scope other than @Dependent, non-portable behavior results.

-2.4.2.
+2.1.4.2.
 Defining new scope types

 A scope type is a Java annotation defined as @Retention(RUNTIME).
 Typically a scope type is defined as @Target({TYPE, METHOD, FIELD}).
-All scope types must also specify the @javax.inject.Scope or @javax.enterprise.context.NormalScope meta-annotation.
+All scope types must also specify the @jakarta.inject.Scope or @jakarta.enterprise.context.NormalScope meta-annotation.

 A scope type must not have any attributes.
-If a scope type has attributes non-portable behavior results.
+If a scope type has attributes, non-portable behavior results.